-We know that for some of you it may be challenging to try to speak in a foreign language.
+We know that for some of you, it may be challenging to try to speak in a foreign language.

-To help get past that hurdle, it might be helpful to think of it more as a scene in a movie and you’re an actor performing a role.
+To help get past that hurdle, it might be helpful to think of it more as a scene in a movie where you’re an actor performing a role.
 That way, you’re simply practicing lines and rehearsing them with the other actors.
 Much less pressure, and more opportunities for fame!

 For your first leading role, you’re going to study the Korean cafe phrases in Scene 1.
 In this case, the barista is asking if you are ready to order.